jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-04-12-languages.md

 "...palabras, pero tengo ninguna..."

-_Ik heb geen_

-"Ah!"

-_Ik weet niet_

-_Ik wil, maar_

-"¿Quieres más té?"
+_Wanneer ik wil een taal spreken_

+"Maar..."

+_pienso a una otra_

 ### *

-"My Spanish is loosely woven fabric," I say as I darn a sock, "my Dutch is full of holes."
+"My Spanish is a piece of loosely woven fabric.
+You can easily poke a hole in it," I say as I darn a wool sock.

+"And my Dutch — it is made of holes."

-I do not inhabit these languages to the same extent I inhabit English — I have come to peace with that.
+I do not inhabit these languages the way I inhabit English — I have come to peace with that.

-Una oración sin error gramatical:
+Una oración sin errors:

 _Misschien is dat de grootste reden dat ik op een dag Nederlands burger word._